The EoCoE structure is composed of four thematic application pillars, each addressing a specific research community, as follows:

 - To foster HPC and energy oriented scientific and industrial communities.

-The deliverable D5.1 presents:
+This deliverable D2.6 presents:

 This deliverable D2.2 is motivated by the need to avoid exceptionally high costs of large errors in energy forecasts by developing warning capabilities for cases of low probability.
 This implies the processing of ensembles, the sizes of which are drastically increased.
 Therefore, a novel approach of an ultra large ensemble control system is developed.
 The computational performance of the underlying atmospheric model is monitored on JUQUEEN and a speedup of 100 % is achieved via compiler optimization.
 Code development is conducted to make existing model error schemes applicable and complemented by two multi-parameter approaches.